-There’s a lot of buzz around meditation, but very few understand the essence of what’s it all about.
-Keeping that in mind, I created this detailed meditation guide covering the topic in great depth.
+There’s a lot of buzz around meditation, but very few understand its essence.
+Keeping that in mind, I created this detailed meditation guide.

 Some of them are as follows:

-- Why do we need to meditate?
+- Why meditate?

 - How and where to practice meditation?

 - What are the benefits of practicing meditation and the science behind them?